SayNext-Bench: Why Do LLMs Struggle with Next-Utterance Anticipation?: The Proposed Method

 \subsection{Priming factor}

-In cognitive psychology, \textit{semantic priming} refers to the phenomenon in which prior exposure to a stimulus facilitates subsequent processing of related information, typically occurring unconsciously and with minimal cognitive cost~\citep{meyer1971facilitation, neely1977semantic}.
-Closely related to predictive processing, semantic priming suggests that the human brain pre-activates contextually relevant representations (often interpreted as prior beliefs) before speech, thus reducing the uncertainty of forthcoming utterances~\citep{neely2012semantic, clark2013whatever}.

-Following this observation, we leverage an LLM (GPT-4.1\footnote{\href{https://platform.openai.com/docs/models/gpt-4.1}{Model card: gpt-4.1-2025-04-14}} in our implementation) to uncover recurrent, domain-relevant semantic associations from the training split only, which are then embedded and clustered into coherent latent structures.
+Rooted in the cognitive psychology concept of \textit{semantic priming}, whereby prior exposure to a stimulus facilitates processing of related information by pre-activating contextually relevant representations before speech~\citep{meyer1971facilitation, neely1977semantic, neely2012semantic, clark2013whatever}, we operationalize this notion computationally to capture predictive contextual priors over forthcoming utterances.
+Specifically, we leverage an LLM (GPT-4.1\footnote{\href{https://platform.openai.com/docs/models/gpt-4.1}{Model card: gpt-4.1-2025-04-14}}) to uncover recurrent, domain-relevant semantic associations from the training split only, which are then embedded and clustered into coherent latent structures.
 Each cluster is distilled by the LLM into a concise \textbf{priming factor}, constrained to be a neutral, widely recognized phrase denoting a specific behavioral or psychological characteristic.
 Along with the factor label, the LLM specifies a factor-specific polarity schema—\textbf{priming codebook}—that defines the meanings of its positive and negative poles.
 We then assign every response a \textbf{target priming vector}, corresponding to a set of priming factors generated by the LLM.
 The value of each entry in the priming vector lies in $[-1,1]$: the magnitude encodes activation strength, and the sign encodes factor-specific polarity ($+1$ = strong positive manifestation, $-1$ = strong negative manifestation, $0$ = not manifested).
-In this way, the target priming vector serves as an auxiliary representation that \textit{actively} encodes contextual prior beliefs about forthcoming utterances, reflecting the notion of pre-activation in predictive processing.
-To our knowledge, this is the \textbf{first attempt} that incorporates the multi-modal cues as the priming factors into LLM frameworks to dynamically adjust models' predictive processing abilities.
+In this way, the target priming vector serves as an auxiliary representation that \textit{actively} encodes contextual prior beliefs about forthcoming utterances.
+To our knowledge, this is the \textbf{first attempt} to incorporate multimodal cues as priming factors into LLM frameworks for anticipatory dialogue modeling.
 The full priming codebook is shown in Table~\ref{tab:priming_codebook_2K}.